Pillar 1 of 4 – Answer Engine Optimization (AEO) Agency Strategy: Expanding Pillar 1 of the The 4-Pillar Plan for 2026

 7. Why does page speed matter for AI visibility?

 AI engines favor fast, stable pages because they are easier to parse.
 Slow load times or layout shifting can interrupt content extraction, making your pages less reliable sources.
-Speed directly affects whether AI systems consider your content usable
+Speed directly affects whether AI systems consider your content usable.

 8. What is the fastest non-technical way to improve page speed?